Updated May 2023

 Criteria I focused on:

 - What material the top sheet (that touches babies bottom) is made of.
 I noted if it contains aloe.
 Conventional diapers all have a petroleum/ plastic-based top sheet, which is foremost what I wanted to avoid.
-Certifications of Oeko tex (for disposable) or GOTS cotton (for cloth) are a great assurance!
+Certifications of Oeko tex (for disposable) or GOTS cotton (for cloth) are a great assurance that at least some toxic things are avoided!
 I’m also looking into whether this toxicity concern about bamboo applies to bamboo diapers, so for now my top choice uses sugarcane.
 I still think bamboo is a better choice than plastic.

 - SAP (sodium polyacrylate, which absorbs moisture) material.
 All disposable diapers contain it.
 I recommend looking into SAP and deciding how you feel about it; much of what you’ll see claims it’s totally non toxic, but other sources say otherwise.